Securing your personal information

 If your card, phone or device has been lost or stolen, call us immediately on 1800 033 103 (within Australia) or +61 3 8641 9121 (from overseas) 24 hours, 7 days a week - toll free.
 (Calls from mobile phones are charged at applicable mobile phone rates.)

-If you believe something isn’t right with your account, let us know straight away.
-Call the numbers listed below especially if:
+If you believe something isn’t right with your account let us know straight away.
+Call the numbers listed above if your card, phone or device has been lost of stolen.
+For all other concerns, call the numbers listed below, especially if:

-• You’ve provided your banking details to an unsolicited email or unknown caller.
+- you’ve provided your banking details to an unsolicited email, unknown caller or entered it into any website.

 Contact us